dotnet/roslyn-analyzers/README.md

 This package contains rules for correct usage of APIs that are present only in _Desktop .NetFramework_ libraries.

 **NOTE:** The analyzers in this package will silently bail out if installed on a _.NetCore/.NetStandard_ project that do not have the underlying API whose usage is being checked.
-If future versions of _.NetCore/.NetStandard_ libraries start including these APIs, the analyzers will automatically light up on _.NetCore/.NetStandard_ projects targeting these libraries.
+If future versions of _.NetCore/.NetStandard_ libraries include these APIs, the analyzers will automatically light up on _.NetCore/.NetStandard_ projects that target these libraries.

 [More info](src/Microsoft.NetFramework.Analyzers/Microsoft.NetFramework.Analyzers.md)